AJ-Kilmurray/project-9/README.md

 # Overview
 Basic temperature converter made using HTML, JS & Bootstrap.
+(Celcius --> Fahrenheit & Fahrenheit --> Celcius)

 ## Description
 Basic javascript project to re-assure my knowledge and progression with the language.
 Built this within a few hours and got to experiment with bootstrap for the first time.